5 Facts about the Startup Ecosystem in the United States and in Canada

 The United States has been well known for a while as a land of innovation and opportunity, which is still reflected in how it represents 70% of the North American ecosystem only with Silicon Valley, New York City, Boston, and Los Angeles.
 The United States is, at the same time, 50% of the global startup force.
 The International Entrepreneur Parole (IER) is a relatively new visa from December 2017, and the only Entrepreneur entry regulation available in the United States.
 With the IER, the Department of Homeland Security can utilize its parole authority to grant a period of authorized stay, on a case-by-case basis, to entrepreneurs of foreign origin who demonstrate that their stay in the United States would benefit greatly the public through their business venture and that they merit a favorable exercise of discretion.
 Entrepreneurs that are granted this Parole are eligible to work only for their start-up business, and their spouses may apply for work authorization once present in the country.

-At visadb, we have partnered with Alexandra Michailov from Capitol Immigration Group to help you get this visa.
+At visadb, we have partnered with a verified US lawyer, Alexandra Michailov, to help you get this visa.
 You can connect with her here.

 - Which cities are the top performers for startups in the United States?
 Within its numerous startup hubs, the main three are Silicon Valley, New York City, and Boston.